 How to Set up Web Analytics?

-Consider two examples of how to set up web analytics for your business.
+Consider two corporate web analytics setup samples.
 Follow the steps below, and let’s go.

 Google Analytics 4